isomerpages/govtech-gobusiness-main/_covid-19/time-limited-rrt.md

 ### More information about ART

-For general queries, please refer to the [FAQs](/covid-19-faqs/time-limited-rrt-for-workplaces) for more information.
+For general queries, please refer to the [Frequently Asked Questions (FAQs)](/covid-19-faqs/time-limited-rrt-for-workplaces) for more information.